SamuelEarl/samuelearl/src/routes/blog/web-development/working-with-dates-in-javascript/+page.svelte.md

 ## Recommendations

+One idea is to convert all your inputs and outputs involving dates to strings.
+If you need to manipulate a date, then you can convert it to an object, perform the manipulations, and then convert it back to a string before storing it in a database (an input) or displaying it in a browser (an output).
+For example:

+1. Store dates in your database as ISO-formatted date strings in UTC time using the `toISOString()` method (an input).
+2. When you retrieve the date string from the database:
+    1. If you need to manipulate the date before displaying the date string in the browser:
+        1. Then convert the ISO-formatted date string to a Date object and use JavaScript's UTC functions to set parts of the Date object (e.g. `setUTCDate()`, `setUTCHours()`).
+        2. Convert the Date object back to a string before displaying it in the browser.
+You can use one of the many JavaScript `toString` functions (e.g. `toISOString()`, `toLocaleString()`) or create your own custom string from the Date object using UTC functions (e.g. `getUTCDate()`, `getUTCHours()`).
+    2. If you need to create a custom date string from the ISO-formatted date string that was retrieved from your database, then use JavaScript's date formatting methods (e.g. `Intl.DateTimeFormat()`) or string methods (e.g. `String.substring()`, `String.split()`) on the ISO-formatted date string to create the date string that you need.
+3. Display the date string in the browser (an output).

+If you think of working with dates in terms of working with the string version of those dates, then you can avoid many of the pitfalls that are associated with Date objects.

-Store dates in databases as stings in UTC time using the `toISOString()` method.
-All data in browsers are dispayed as strings, so if you need to display dates to a user, then those dates will just be strings anyway.
+For example, you can store dates in databases (an input) as strings in UTC time using the `toISOString()` method.
+All data in browsers are dispayed as strings, so if you need to display dates to a user in a browser (an output), then those dates will just be strings anyway.
 So if you store your dates as strings in your database, then when you retrieve those dates from your database you can convert them to Date objects, if necessary (e.g. if you need to manipulate a date or convert it to a different timezone), or convert them to a different format before displaying them to the user.
-If you think of working with dates in terms of working with the string version of those dates, then you can avoid many of the pitfalls that are associated with Date objects.

 Remember that when creating dates or working with dates, it is probably best to always work with the UTC timezone and it is recommended to use the ISO format.
 If you need to display dates or times to a user, for example, you can always convert date strings and Date objects to a different timezone or format, if necessary.